Why you should read these

 After you authorise payment, we may carry out final checks which can result in a failed purchase.
 If this happens and results in an uncaptured payment, we'll automatically release the payment within a few minutes.
 But it may take up to 7 days to be processed by your bank.

-You can only use our app to purchase motor insurance for yourself.
+You can only use our app or website to purchase motor insurance for yourself.
 You can't purchase motor insurance on behalf of another person.
 If you represent yourself as another person to apply for a motor insurance product, the product may not be valid.

 We reserve the right to charge you reasonable costs for chargebacks raised in your name, or against any payment cards you've used.